 - Write a thought bubble for a person in this image?
 What are they thinking?

 The whole class discussion following sharing with partners can provide opportunities for groups to share their observations, and to post titles and/or thought bubbles on the board for all to see.
-Discussion can turn to the historical particulars of the image, including
+The teacher will decide the right point to share the full citation information for the image.

 - Who is the audience for this image?
 Who made it, and why?